jcftang/jcftang.github.com/source/_posts/2012-02-16-why-linux-isnt-the-only-platform-to-target-when-building-applications.markdown

 I interchange the terms Linux and Distros quite a bit in this post.

-Some of the things that didn't like with the Linux's were that not all my hardware would be supported all the time, the distro's sometimes think that it's a good idea to completely change how lowlevel systems work in favour of _what's hot right now_, sometimes the lack of long
+Some of the things that didn't like with the Linux's was that not all my hardware would be supported all the time, the distro's sometimes think that it's a good idea to completely change how lowlevel systems work in favour of _what's hot right now_, sometimes the lack of long